 The number of trade unions in New Zealand has varied dramatically as labour laws have changed.
 From a tiny total in the 19th century, the number reached a peak of 500 in the late 1930s, when union membership became compulsory.
-After compulsory unionism was abolished in 1991 by the Employment Contracts Act, unions dropped to a 20th-century low of fewer than a hundred, then rose slightly again with the repeal of the Act.
+Unions dropped to a 20th-century low of fewer than 100 after compulsory unionism was abolished in 1991 by the Employment Contracts Act, before rising slightly again following the repeal of the Act in 2000.

 Using this item